rei/rei-cedar-docs/docs/getting-started/as-a-developer/README.md

 <hr>

 ### Using Components
 The examples in our documentation demonstrate usage in a [Single File Component](https://vuejs.org/v2/guide/single-file-components.html).
-If you aren’t using SFCs, read the vue docs for [registering components](https://vuejs.org/v2/guide/components-registration.html).
+If you aren’t using SFCs, read the Vue.js documentation for [registering components](https://vuejs.org/v2/guide/components-registration.html).

 Examples below demonstrate the **CdrButton** component.
 Refer to each component’s documentation for a complete component API and advanced examples.